-LFS fieldwork is carried out both by face-to-face interviewers, who work from their homes, and by telephone interviewers, who work in a centralised Telephone Unit in Titchfield, Hampshire, where close supervisory control over the conduct and quality of interviews can be maintained.
+LFS fieldwork is carried out by the Labour Force survey interviewing force which is comprised of both face-to-face interviewers, who work from their homes, and by telephone interviewers, who work in a centralised Telephone Unit in Titchfield, Hampshire, where close supervisory control over the conduct and quality of interviews can be maintained.
 Field trainers and supervisors regularly accompany face-to-face interviewers to ensure that standard procedures are being implemented and the instructions issued to interviewers on the interpretation and coding of responses are being followed.
 Many of the interviewers work on a part-time basis and there is some spare capacity to allow for cover for sickness and other absences.